The States of Jersey has declared a

 climate emergency and agreed the aim to be carbon neutral by 2030.

-Over 50% of Jersey's greenhouse gas emissions come from transport.
-Road transport alone accounts for 32%.
-Reducing our reliance on petrol and diesel cars will play a major role in our response to the climate emergency.
+Reducing our reliance on petrol and diesel vehicles will play a major role in our response to the climate emergency.
 Finding ways to encourage more walking, cycling and use of public transport will have many benefits, including:

 - helping tackle climate change